TauMC/Taufuscator/README.md

 ## Usage

-Download the latest version from https://nightly.link/TauMC/Taufuscator/workflows/build-snapshot/main/Taufuscator.zip and place it in the `mods` folder of your development workspace (usually `run/mods`).
+Download the latest version from https://nightly.link/TauMC/Taufuscator/workflows/build-snapshot/main/Taufuscator.zip, extract the zip, and place the included JAR in the `mods` folder of your development workspace (usually `run/mods`).

 Create a `mods.deobf` folder beside that one and place valid, obfuscated mod JAR files in that folder.
 The folder structure should look like: